feiran-kyna-ji/feiran-kyna-ji.github.io/README.md

-title: Kyna Ji

-# About Me
-Hi!
-I am Kyna :D.
+# Hi!
+I am Kyna :D
 I am currently a master candidate in Data Science at University of San Francisco.
 I am also a data science intern at Ubisoft.
 Prior to that, I graduated with a double major in Business and East Asian Studies at University of Southern California, where I began to be fascinated by the business potential for data in predicting future trends.
 I enjoy building machine learning models to predict, and I am passionate about data-driven business decision-making.

 My data science skillset includes: